tomcl/HowToUseGitTJWC/README.md

 * Make sure you have done the steps under [preliminaries](preliminaries).
 * Go to [Github](https://www.github.com).
 Use the _New Repository_ button to create a new repository that you can write to.
 Choose a name.
 Tick the _initialise this repository with a README_ button.
 In what follows replace `myrepo` by the name you have chosen.
 * Clone myrepo from its Github repository home page.
 To clone a repository use the _Open in Github Desktop_ option from the *Clone or Download zip* button.
 Choose a directory: typically something like `C:\users\myid\GitHub` in which the cloned repository (a directory named by default `myrepo`) will be put.
-Note that there is nothing magic about the location: a Git repository has all control information inside the directory containing the local file copy and it is portable - you can move the directory wherever you like without breaking anything.
+Note that there is nothing magic about the location: a git repository has all control information inside the directory containing the local file copy and it is portable - you can move the directory wherever you like without breaking anything.

-You have now set up a local repository that is a cloned copy of the remote github repository and uses that as its git _origin_:
+You have now set up a local repository that is a cloned copy of the remote Github repository and uses that as its git _origin_:

 **C:/users/myid/github/myrepo**  ---origin---> **https://github.com/mygithubid/myrepo**